Foreign relations of Bahrain

 Bahrain plays a modest, moderating role in regional politics and adheres to the views of the Arab League on Middle East peace and Palestinian rights.
 Since achieving independence in 1971, Bahrain has maintained friendly relations with most of its neighbours and with the world community.
 It generally pursues a policy of close consultation with neighbouring states and works to narrow areas of disagreement.

-Bahrain is a member of the Cooperation Council for the Arab States of the Gulf (GCC), established on May 26, 1981, with five other Persian Gulf states.
+Bahrain is a member of the Cooperation Council for the Arab States of the Gulf (GCC), established on May 26, 1981, with five other Arab Gulf states.
 The country has fully complied with steps taken by the GCC to coordinate economic development and defense and security planning.
 In December 1994, it concurred with the GCC decision to drop secondary and tertiary boycotts against Israel.
 In many instances, it has established special bilateral trade agreements.

+Bahrain has been a member of The Forum of Small States (FOSS) since the group's founding in 1992.

 Bahrain's current Minister of Foreign Affairs is Abdullatif bin Rashid Al Zayani.
 Its previous foreign minister was Sheikh Khaled bin Ahmed Al Khalifa, a career diplomat.
 Sheikh Khaled was educated in the United States, as a student he was a member of US President Jimmy Carter's 1980 presidential campaign team.
 His deputy was Nazar Al Baharna, a politician and business leader, who was appointed in 2006 following the victory of the biggest Shia party Al Wefaq in that year's parliamentary elections.
 Al Baharna was formerly a leading member of Al Wefaq.

 In June 2006, Bahrain was elected head of the United Nations General Assembly, and used the honour to appoint Haya bint Rashid Al Khalifa as the Assembly's president, making her the first Middle East woman and only the third woman in history to take over the post.
 Sheikha Haya is a leading Bahraini lawyer and women's rights advocate who took over the post at a time of change for the world body.
 UN Secretary General Kofi Annan said of her, "I met her yesterday and I found her quite impressive.
 All the member states are determined to work with her and to support her, and I think she's going to bring a new dimension to the work here."
 The move follows a series of appointments of women to high-profile positions in the Kingdom (see Women's political rights in Bahrain for further details).

 During the Persian Gulf War in 1990–91, Bahrain was part of the coalition that fought to liberate Kuwait.
 Bahraini, RAF, and USAF pilots flew air strikes in Iraq from the Sheik Isa Air Base, while coalition navies operated out of Manama, the capital.
 Bahrain was hit by Scud missiles fired from Iraq.
 A number of Bahraini students studying in Iraq and Kuwait at the outbreak of hostilities went missing and are presumed the victims of Saddam Hussein's secret police.